 Late Bloomers Farm is named both for the 48 square feet of full-sun-deprived, raised-bed gardens and the middle-aged gardener who tends them but forages for sustenance elsewhere.
-The “farm” is a both physical and metaphorical garden; a place to learn and grow, harvest ideas and information from nature and her stewards.
-The bulk of my food comes from actual farmers with real farms.
+The “farm” is a tiny physical garden and a somewhat larger mental farmstead; it’s a space to learn and grow and harvest ideas and information from nature and her stewards.
+In reality, the bulk of my food comes from the professionals: actual farmers with real farms.

 I read a number of other books about the food system by Michael Pollan and others.
 The information resonated with my life experiences: that fresh from the garden is better than shipped to the supermarket.